jundalisay/sp/content/en/research/kepler/astrology/part-07b.md

 Eclipse at Full Moon 12/09/1601 18:56:23 Moon 17°GEM52´47´´ and Sun in opposition in SAG

 Another eclipse of the Moon will occur on June 4, 1602, on 13°SAG32´.

 It will start below horizon at 4 hours 52 minutes after noon and it will end at 9 hours 6 minutes in the evening.

-Eclipse at Full Moon 06/04/1602 19:17:00 Moon 13°SAG39´28´´ and Sun in opposition in GEM Eclipse of the Sun on December 24, as I calculated it, will start at 1 hour 17 minutes after noon and will end at 2 hours 42 minutes on 2°CAP53´, 10 grades above horizon, before the sunset.
+Eclipse at Full Moon 06/04/1602 19:17:00 Moon 13°SAG39´28´´ and Sun in opposition in GEM Eclipse of the Sun on December 24, as I calculated it, will:
+- start at 1 hour 17 minutes afternoon
+- end at 2 hours 42 minutes on 2°CAP53´, 10 grades above horizon, before the sunset.

 This eclipse is very remarkable.

-Should the eclipses were able to influence something, then this one will have a great impact, mostly in northern regions, where it will also be best observable.
+If the eclipses can influence something, then this one will have a great impact mostly in northern regions, where it will also be best observable.

 The eclipse was noticeable in northern latitudes from 47N52 to 59N48

 I do not know if and how the effect would show up in forthcoming year.

 According to the rules of Ptolemy, the effects are uncertain and not quite corresponding with nature.

 In 1598, there was total eclipse in Pisces.
 As the Sun was in September in opposite sign Virgo, there were abundant rains.

 In 1600, there was an eclipse in Cancer.

 When the Sun enters the signs of Gemini and Cancer during eclipse, the weather will be wet not only at that time, but during the whole summer.

 Experts in those occurences can validate whether the considerations go ahead in correct direction, if I reject the forecast from this eclipse for December 1602 and the whole winter, and deduce from signs very cold weather.